davidkordek/MHWR-main/README.md

 Frontend still has another database connection from the Monster Hunter World API which has more detailed information on some of the monsters.

 The database I created was with webscraping the monster hunter wiki for the images for each monster and their names.

+In the folder named backend, is the location of the files needed to create the server.
+Backend was created using node js with some frameworks, cors, express, mongodb, and nodemon.

+Create a basic node js web server